reframejs/reframe/docs/usage-manual.template.md

 You can customize the browser entry code for a single page without affecting the browser entry code of other pages.

-You do this by setting the page config `browserEntry`.
+You do this by setting the page config `browserInit`.
 For example:

 ~~~js